 Many of Iceland's whale safaris start in the capital Reykjavik, but whale watching is done all over Iceland.
 Around one-quarter of the world's cetacean species have been recorded in Iceland's nutrient-rich waters.
 On your way out to sea, travelers should keep an eye out for white-beaked dolphins and harbor porpoises, along with rare Icelandic birds.

 Whale watching in Iceland was established in 1995 and became one of the highlights for tourists visiting the country.
-Ideal for whale watching during the summer are the warm summer months, especially June - August.
+The warm summer months are ideal for whale watching, especially June - August.
 The following whale watching tours are currently available and bookable online:

 - Whale Watching & Blue Lagoon Tour